IntroCSCI/colorvisionproject-ljaltman/README.md

 ### Arrays/Vectors

 **uniqueColors** is a vector that stores all of the individual colors located in a file.
-By comparing the entries in the vector with the new string that may be added, and using the pop_back and push_back functions no repeats are added to the vector.
+By comparing the entries in the vector with the new string that may be added, and using the `pop_back` and `push_back` functions no repeats are added to the vector.

 ### Functions

 **FindHexColors** uses the fstream of the file being analyzed as a pass-by reference to accomodate large files and to prevent the file from being opened twice.
-This function then reads through the file line by line and searches for the '#' symbol.
+This function then reads through the file line by line and searches for the `#` symbol.
 If the characters following are appropriate for a hexadecimal value, the function writes the color code as a string to a new file after converting any upper case letters to lower case.

 **ListUniqueColors** opens the new file to read from it.
-It's other parameter is an empty string vector pass-by reference.
+Its other parameter is an empty string vector pass-by reference.
 It adds lines from the file to the vector only if the line it is reading has not already been added to the vector.

 **dispList** displays a numbered list of all of the unique colors to the console.

 ### Classes

-*Coming in version 1.0*
+The class **color** contains variables for the different forms of a coded color.
+For example, **HexColor**, **rgbColor**, and **brightness** all represent a color after a computation has been made to change or convert it in some way.
+The intention of this class is to hold the latter variables as well as the functions that proccess and convert coded colors.
+Unforntunately, this class is not fully implemented due to difficulties with time constraints.